Stone Mountain, Georgia: Industry

-Civil War
+American Civil War

 Though DeKalb County voted against secession from the United States, it was not spared the devastation of the Civil War.
 Stone Mountain Village went unscathed until the Battle of Atlanta, when it was destroyed by men under the command of General James B. McPherson on July 19, 1864.
 Several antebellum homes were spared as they were used as hospitals.
 The railroad depot's roof burned, but the building stood, owing to its 2-foot-thick granite walls.

-From the village’s destruction in July 1864 until November, Union forces scavenged Stone Mountain and the surrounding area, taking corn, wheat, cotton, cattle, and other goods.
+From the village's destruction in July 1864 until November, Union forces scavenged Stone Mountain and the surrounding area, taking corn, wheat, cotton, cattle, and other goods.
 On November 15, 1864, between 12,000 and 15,000 Union troops marched through Stone Mountain and further destroyed the rail lines.
 The rails were rendered useless by heating them over burning railroad ties, then twisting them around trees.
-The term Sherman’s neckties was coined for this form of destruction.
+The term Sherman's neckties was coined for this form of destruction.

 Birth of Shermantown

 After the Civil War ended, housing in the area was rebuilt as Stone Mountain granite was again in demand for construction across the nation.
 A significant portion of the quarry's work force were African Americans, but they were generally excluded from areas where white families lived, so a shantytown, Shermantown, came into being at the southeast side of the village; its name was a reference to Union General William T. Sherman.

 In 1868, Reverend R. M. Burson organized Bethsaida Baptist Church to serve Shermantown.
 A church building was then built under Reverend F. M. Simons at what is now 853 Fourth Street.
 Simons was among a delegation of southern African American pastors to meet with Sherman in Washington, D.C. after the war to discuss the treatment of the freedmen.
 Bethsaida Baptist is still an active part of the Stone Mountain Village.

-By the 20th century, much of Shermantown’s original structures had been replaced.
-Bethsaida’s original wooden structure was replaced by stone in 1920.
+By the 20th century, much of Shermantown's original structures had been replaced.
+Bethsaida's original wooden structure was replaced by stone in 1920.
 Though Shermantown has mostly integrated into the growing Stone Mountain Village, it retains its own distinct community.

 Rebirth of the Ku Klux Klan

-1915 was the year of the rebirth of the Ku Klux Klan, a white supremacist organization.
+The year 1915 was when the Ku Klux Klan, a white supremacist organization, was reborn.
 Members assembled at Stone Mountain with permission of quarry owner Samuel Venable, an active member.
-Their activities, including annual cross-burnings, continued for over 40 years, but Stone Mountain’s association with the Klan began to erode when the State of Georgia began to acquire the mountain and surrounding property in 1958.
+Their activities, including annual cross-burnings, continued for over 40 years, but Stone Mountain's association with the Klan began to erode when the State of Georgia began to acquire the mountain and surrounding property in 1958.
 In 1960, Governor Ernest Vandiver condemned the property the state had purchased in order to void the perpetual easements Venable had granted the Klan.
 This ended any official link between Stone Mountain and the Klan.